coolq4s/server-lnx/README.md

+> [!ATTENTION]
-## This only for my local server to use
+This `repo` is used for my local machine, if you used for other machine, run with carefully

 > If you don't know about this you can skip this `repo`